Help! My partner isn’t interested in my ideas or what I have to say.

 This is where I came in.

-Within weeks he got genuinely less triggered, because the thing that had been doing the triggering had less charge in it.
+The dynamic that had been doing the triggering had less charge in it.

 He became calmer with her.